Sunshades for Passive Cooling

 Seattle Space Needle in the sunSolar angles will change based on several factors, including the time of year and the location of your project.
 Understand these factors when designing sunshades.

 For the best coverage, designers should determine the angles of sunlight at key points in the year and at key times of day for the project's location.
-Designers will need to collect data when the sun is at its highest point in the summer, when it reaches its midpoint angle for the year, and when the angle will be at its lowest.
+Designers will need to collect solar angle data at its highest point in the summer, at its midpoint angle, and at its lowest angle.
 These data points will help designers determine the size and location of the sunshade.

 Sunshades over a window in the afternoon

-Once they've collected the solar angle data, designers and engineers can determine where sunshade should be placed, how big they should be, and the required angle of their blades.
+Once they've collected the solar angle data, designers and engineers determine sunshade placement, size, and blade angle.
 This data will ensure that each finished shade blocks the most sunlight during the heat of the year.
 The same sunshades may not block sunlight during the winter, but this can work to your advantage.

 Sunshades and Natural Heating